-This page is a quick overview (primer) of the SuperIndex components in the weekly Recession Forecasting Ensemble (RFE) report, which is one of 9 reports we publish.
+This page is a quick overview of the SuperIndex components in the weekly Recession Forecasting Ensemble (RFE) report, which is one of 9 reports we publish.
 To see recent examples of the other 8 reports we publish, go to the OUR SERVICE menu.
 There are detailed descriptions inside the SuperIndex report that explain each chart in detail (a built-in user-guide.)
-The highly unique, intuitive report layout and style was the result of a comprehensive 4-month consultation with seasoned financial advisers, fund managers and brokerage firms.
 There are 12 main sections to the weekly published SuperIndex report and we just highlight 7 of them below.
-You can download the full report at the bottom of the page or download a more recent sample in the OUR SERVICE menu.
+You can download a more recent sample in the OUR SERVICE menu.

 1. SuperIndex construction

-The “short-leading” and “co-incident” Weekly SuperIndex composites are two of the six components of the Recession Forecasting Ensemble and are constructed from weighted averages of 9 underlying well-known leading and co-incident composite indexes available in the public domain, namely :
+The “short-leading” and “co-incident” Weekly SuperIndex composites are two of the six components of the Recession Forecasting Ensemble and are constructed from weighted averages of 9 underlying leading and co-incident composite indexes, namely :

 - Philly Feds’ Aurora Dieboldt Scotti Business Conditions Index

 - Philly Feds’ Business Outlook Survey